FAFSA Submission Summary: What You Need To Know

 After your FAFSA form is submitted and processed, you can find the FAFSA Submission Summary on the Dashboard of your StudentAid.gov account.
 You’ll also see the date your application was received and processed.

-The FAFSA Submission Summary consists of four main parts organized into tabs on the page: Eligibility Overview, FAFSA Form Answers, School Information, and Next Steps.
-It not only gives you information that can help you prepare to pay for school but also allows you to make corrections and find other resources you may need as you plan.
+The FAFSA Submission Summary not only gives you information that can help you prepare to pay for school but also alerts you to any issues with your FAFSA form or selected schools, allows you to make corrections, and provides additional resources to help you plan.

 2

-Reviewing Eligibility Overview
+Reviewing Your Eligibility Overview

-The Eligibility Overview tab on the FAFSA Submission Summary is an important tool for understanding the aid you may receive from your school.
+The “Eligibility Overview” tab on the FAFSA Submission Summary provides important information that can help you understand the aid you may receive from your school.
 This includes money you don’t have to repay (such as a Federal Pell Grant), money you can earn from working at your school (Federal Work-Study), and federal student loans.

 Your estimated federal student aid is based on your FAFSA® form responses.
 Your school’s aid offer is the final determination of your aid after you’re accepted for admission.